injamul3798/contentAI/README.md

 ## Project Objective

-A REST API for content curation, summarization, and AI-powered analysis, demonstrating expertise in backend development, modern technologies, and best practices.
+A REST API for content curation, summarization, and AI-powered analysis using Langchain and DeepSeek models, demonstrating expertise in backend development, modern technologies, and best practices.

 ---